“If you’re over 50 and you want six pack abs… You probably need a different fitness goal.” -Adam Fawcett

 So, back to the question of six-pack abs as a smart fitness goal….Hollywood abs can be great for you, AFTER you have mastered some basic FST.

-Six pack abs, in technical terms, come from having a well-developed rectus abdominis(the best-known of several abs muscles), very low body-fat%, and the right lighting.
+Six pack abs, in real life, come from having a well-developed rectus abdominis(the best-known of several abs muscles), very low body-fat%, and the right lighting.
 But before we go after that in FST, you must become proficient at core control, and demonstrate skill at things like this:

 - locate and learn to fire(voluntarily contract) and develop your other important core muscles